th-koeln-intia/ip-sprachassistent-team3/docs/index.md

 ### Hardware

 - Raspberry PI 3b
-- 128GB SD Card
+- 64GB SD Card or more is recommended
 - CC2531 ZigBee-Stick
 - ReSpeaker 4-Mic Array
 - (Philips Hue White & Color Ambiance E27) ZigBee lightbulb

 ### We have utilized the following stack for our voice assistant

-- Pocketsphinx for the wake word and STT (Speech To Text)
+- Pocketsphinx for the wake word and Speech To Text
 - Rasa NLU for Intent Recognition
-- Hermes MQTT for TTS (Text To Speech)
+- Nano TTS for Text To Speech
 - Rhasspy for Dialogue Management

 ### Protocols